lcslicp/news-ts/README.md

 pnpm run build
 ```

-Make sure to check the `package.json` file to make sure the scripts are configured correctly.
+Check the `package.json` file and make sure the scripts are configured correctly.

 ### Resources